andrewharmellaw/facilitating-software-architecture/adr/ADR003-How-do-we-handle-subscription-changes-so-the-customer-isnt-mischarged.md

-# ADR-003— Changing subscription payment details
+# ADR-003 — How do we handle subscription changes so the customer isn’t mischarged?

 * Status: Draft
 * Date: 2023-10-28